Wang Jianwei

-Childhood and early life, 1958–1983
+Early life and education

-Born in a village of Suining, Sichuan Province, China in 1958, Wang Jianwei lived in a traditional military family till 1966.
+Born in Suining, Sichuan Province, China, Wang Jianwei lived in a traditional military family until 1966.
 Both of his parents were soldiers, and he spent his childhood in military camps, also known as budui dayuan.

-In 1966, the Great Proletarian Cultural Revolution was launched by the Chinese Communist Party leaders, which advocated "the abolishment of the four olds" (old ideas, old culture, old customs, and old habits).
-During this time, Wang's father relocated to a village farm to receive reeducation from peasants and workers until 1974, when he returned to his job and reunited with his family.
+In 1966, the Cultural Revolution was launched by Mao Zedong, which advocated "the abolishment of the four olds" (old ideas, old culture, old customs, and old habits).
+During this time, Wang was left fatherless, his father being sent to a reeducation camp/village that turned "peasants into workers."
+His father returned in 1974.

-After graduating from high school in 1975, Wang also relocated to the countryside.
-During his free time, Wang went into town to privately study painting with a stage designer, who worked for a local Sichuan opera company.
-Through government-banned books, Wang acquainted himself with Russian literature and painting.
-During this time, he also began learning to paint in realist style.
+After graduating from high school in 1975, Wang relocated to the countryside.
+It was here that he took private painting classes from a local stage designer who worked for a Sichuan opera company and started to paint in realism.
+Also during this time, Wang began to study Russian literature and painting.

-After two years of reeducation, Wang was conscripted to join the People's Liberation Army in 1977, when he served as a military engineer and operations specialist in a barrack in Qinghe County, Hebei Province, south of Beijing.
+After two years of reeducation, Wang was conscripted to join the People's Liberation Army in 1977, where he served as a military engineer and operations specialist in a barrack in Qinghe County, Hebei Province, south of Beijing.
 He didn't produce any art during his military service.

-In 1983, he met Zhu Guangyan, an army nurse just before he was discharged.
-Less than a year later, they got married.
-Wang and Zhu lived apart for nearly seven years due to the strict government policies on residency locations, known as the hukou household registration system.
-Zhu was registered in Beijing, while Wang was tied to his parents back in Chengdu, Sichuan Province.
+In 1983, he met Zhu Guangyan, an army nurse, just before he was discharged.
+Less than a year later, they were married.
+After marriage, Wang and Zhu lived separately for almost seven years due to the government household registration system, known as the hukou registration system.
+Zhu was registered in Beijing, while Wang was linked to his parents back in Chengdu, Sichuan Province.